 A marked distinction finally shows up when the CMSs in use are analysed by size of institution.
 Very large higher education institutions (more than 20,000 students) favour Drupal, OmniUpdate, Cascade Server and Adobe Experience Manager.
 We hypothesise that these solutions are deemed more capable of supporting the range of needs of larger institutions, recognising that even large universities have online presences comprising large numbers of smaller sites rather than monolithic central websites.

 At the other end of the scale (sub 1,000 students) open source solutions, principally WordPress, Drupal and Joomla!, appear to provide sufficient functionality to support the online objectives of these institutions.

 We’d like feedback here or by email on the following:

-- If you are a CMS supplier and you believe you are under-represented (or even mis-represented!) in the data we’d be happy to make updates or amendments to the underlying data.
+- If you are a CMS supplier and you believe you are under-represented (or mis-represented) in the data we’d be happy to update the underlying data.

 - If you’d like this analysis updated regularly let us know.

 Don’t have accurate and current information on all the websites you own?
 Not able to monitor and check each website’s content quality and risk status?
 Let’s talk about how we can help.